Notable People

 But if that is the only sentence you remember about Schwartz, you miss the more interesting shape of his career.

-He was not just a ghostwriter who regretted one assignment.
-He was a journalist and later a workplace-performance guru who spent years moving between critique and aspiration, between exposing self-deception and selling better habits.
-That split is what makes him worth keeping.
+He was more than a ghostwriter who regretted one assignment.
+He was a journalist and later a workplace-performance writer who spent years moving between critique and aspiration, between exposing self-deception and selling better habits.
+That split is why the profile belongs here, beside other pages about Jewish public interpreters such as Carl Bernstein.

 He knew how to write American ambition from the inside